The Cold Light of Day (2012 film)

-The Cold Light of Day is a 2012 American action thriller film directed by Mabrouk El Mechri and distributed by Summit Entertainment.
+The Cold Light of Day is a 2012 action thriller film directed by Mabrouk El Mechri and distributed by Summit Entertainment.
 It was written by Scott Wiper and John Petro and stars Henry Cavill, Bruce Willis, and Sigourney Weaver.
-The story follows Will (Cavill), who finds that his family has been kidnapped by foreign agents who are searching for a briefcase stolen by his father (Willis), which forces him to take matters into his own hands to find them.
+The story follows Will (Cavill), who finds that his family has been kidnapped by foreign agents searching for a briefcase stolen by his father (Willis), which forces him to take matters into his own hands to find them.

-The film was produced by Intrepid Pictures and was released on September 7, 2012.
+Produced by Intrepid Pictures, the film was released in Spain on April 4, 2012 and in the United States on September 7, 2012.
 It received negative reviews and has a 4% approval rating on Rotten Tomatoes.

 Plot

 Will Shaw, who owns a consultancy business in San Francisco that is about to go into insolvency, reluctantly visits his family in Spain for a holiday.
 He is met there by his father, Martin, an adviser for the U.S. government, with whom he has a tense relationship.

 Will's preoccupation with his phone results in a sailing accident where Will leaps to save his brother's girlfriend Dara from being hit by the yacht's boom but she hits her head on a winch.
 Martin grabs the phone and throws it into the ocean.
 Will swims to town to fetch medical supplies and to cool down.

-When Will returns, the yacht has moved and his family is no longer inside.
+When Will returns, the yacht has moved and his family is gone.
 He goes to the police and they lead him to Zahir, who knows where his family is.
 He senses something is amiss, and attempts to escape in a police car.
 Martin appears, and helps Will by beating the officers.

 Martin reveals he is a CIA agent, and that the people who kidnapped their family are after a briefcase he had taken on an assignment.
 Martin meets his CIA team leader Jean Carrack in Madrid, who claims she no longer has the briefcase, but he knows she is lying.

 As Martin returns to his car, Gorman, a sniper, kills him.
-Will retrieves his phone as Gorman starts shooting at him and gives chase.
+Will retrieves Martin's phone as Gorman starts shooting at him and gives chase.
 As Will escapes, he takes a call from the kidnappers, who want to speak to "Tom", providing a 21 hour deadline and a meeting point to exchange the briefcase for his family.

 Receiving no help from the US embassy, Will is picked up by Carrack in a car outside, but he realizes she is untrustworthy.
 He feigns illness and she, disgusted by the thought of him vomiting in her car, has the car pulled over and Will gets away.

 Will arranges a meeting with his father's friend Diego at his office and meets receptionist Lucia Caldera, Diego's niece, where he fights off one of Carrack's men.
 The pair go to Diego's apartment, but they find that he has been killed by Carrack and Gorman.